-Both beginners or those who are injury prone or coming off an extended break from running will want to be conservative in your early training.
-Consider cross training as well to help build up your level of fitness while avoiding too much impact — remember staying happy and healthy should be the primary goal.
+Both beginners and those who are injury prone or coming off an extended break from running will want to be conservative in your early training.
+Consider cross-training as well to help build up your level of fitness while avoiding too much impact — remember staying happy and healthy should be the primary goal.

 Once you’ve established your base level goal it’s helpful to set a goal for your race.
 Whether that is to finish, to set a new PR, or just simply to get out there and celebrate being a part of the running community, every goal requires some degree of preparation.
 A training plan is an extremely helpful way to help keep yourself on track and ensure that you are progressing.

 The plan should be appropriate for your current level of fitness.
 For brand new runners, this might include running and walking and should focus on building up your fitness and confidence running for longer periods of time.

 For more experienced runners, a good plan will consist of one or two more difficult speed-focused workouts, a longer endurance-focused run, and easy runs balanced with plenty of rest and recovery in between.
 Remember difficult workouts should never be completed back to back and you should always include easy runs, cross-training, or recovery, between speed workouts and long runs.